-Students will normally have a 2:1 degree classification in either a sport or science (e.g. biology, physiology, psychology) discipline.
+Students will normally have a 2:1 degree classification in either a sport management, sport development/coaching or business discipline.

-Students who hold a relevant degree classification of either 2:2 (or below), or, a non-related degree will be considered on a case by case basis and may be required to submit a portfolio of evidence to demonstrate experience of work within the field.
+Students who hold a relevant degree classification of either 2:2 (or below), or, a nonrelated degree will be considered on a case-by-case basis and may be required to submit a portfolio of evidence to demonstrate experience of work within the field.
 Applicants should be able to demonstrate academic capability for study at this level and strong interest and commitment in the relevant disciplines.

-In the event of students completing their period of Professional Placement in an environment where they may be working with children or vulnerable adults, they will be required to follow their home country procedures for Disclosure & Barring Service enhanced disclosure checks and they must provide this evidence to University of Worcester staff prior to acceptance.
+In the event of students completing their period of Professional Practice in an environment where they may be working with children or vulnerable adults, they will be required to follow their home country procedures for Disclosure Barring Service enhanced disclosure checks and they must provide this evidence to University of Worcester staff prior to acceptance.

-Any applicants whose first language is not English or who has not been educated wholly or mainly in the medium of English must reach a minimum IELTS overall band score of 6.5 with a score of at least 5.5 in any individual component (or equivalent in an approved test in English) or otherwise demonstrate that they have an adequate command of both written and spoken English before starting the course.
+Any applicants whose first language is not English or who has not been educated wholly or mainly in the medium of English must reach a minimum IELTS score of 6.5 (or equivalent in an approved test in English) or otherwise demonstrate that they have an adequate command of both written and spoken English before starting the course.